makinacorpus/makina-slides/python/inflence-on-js/blog_post.rst

 Iterators made easy: generators
 ===============================

 This is all working fine but manually coding an iterator is a bit verbose.
-To simplify the process of creating iterators, we can use generator objects which are also iterators:
+To simplify the process of creating iterators, we can use generator objects which are also iterators.
 Playing with a simple generator shows that it implements the iterator protocol:

 .. sourcecode:: pycon